Who’s who on the guest list for the Duke of Edinburgh’s funeral? | Press and Journal

 1. The Queen

-The nation’s longest-serving head of state, who was married to the duke for 73 years, will lead mourners as they gather in St George’s Chapel on Saturday.
+The nation’s longest-serving head of state, who was married to the duke for 73 years, will lead mourners as they gather in St George’s Chapel later.

 Elizabeth II has reigned for 69 years and faces the remainder of her time on the throne without her loyal consort at her side.